kvkt/ural-pdc/2016/program.md

 ---
-layout: program
+layout: programme
-title: Ural-PDC 2016 Program
+title: Ural-PDC 2016 Programme
-description: Program of the Ural-PDC 2016 workshop.
+description: Programme of the Ural-PDC 2016 workshop.
 program:
 - from: '09:30'
   till: '10:00'